Manage Catalyst SD-WAN Security Objects and Security Profiles

 RSA Keypair Modules

 Defines the Proxy Certificate RSA Key modules.
-The options are: 1024 bit RSA, 2048 bit RSA, 4096 bit RSA
+Available options include: 1024-bit RSA, 2048-bit RSA, or 4096-bit RSA

 EC Key Type

 Defines the key type.
-The options are: P256, P384, P521
+Available options include: P256, P384, or P521

 Certificate Lifetime (in Days)

-Sets the lifetime of the proxy certificate, in days.
+Sets the lifetime of the proxy certificate (in days).

-SDWAN TLS/SSL Profile Policy
+TLS/SSL Profile

 Table 17.
-TLS/SSL Profile Policy
+TLS/SSL Profile

 Field